vivek-nexus/make-way/README.md

 ---

-### 2. Core Traversal and Node Identification (Identify Candidates)
+### 2. Core Traversal and Node Identification (Step 1: Identify Candidates)

 The plugin employs a **Depth-First Pre-order Traversal** starting from the page root.
 For every node ($N$) encountered, the algorithm determines its fate using the following four rules in sequence.
-The key strategy is **pruning**—stopping the traversal down a branch as soon as we determine that the container or its contents are irrelevant or have already been captured for movement.
+This process captures all vertically overlapping nodes to the right of $S$.

 | Rule | Condition Check | Action | Logic |
 | :--- | :--- | :--- | :--- |